-Traditionally, many industrial hygienists (IHs) work with very limited data sets.
-Technological advancements are resulting in the collection of a larger variety and volume of data in a shorter amount of time.
-This capability has led to data sets that are so large and complex that they become difficult to process using traditional methods of analysis.
-In the big data world, the IH professional could be analyzing and managing data sets consisting of structured, unstructured, and semi-structured data.
-This work enables conscientious decisions on how to best protect worker health and predict future exposures.
+Traditionally, many industrial hygienists (IHs) work with minimal data sets.
+Technological advancements result in the collection of a larger variety and volume of data in a shorter amount of time.
+This capability has led to data sets that are so large and complex that they become difficult to process using traditional analysis methods.
+In the big data world, the IH/OEHS professional could be analyzing and managing data sets consisting of structured, unstructured, and semi-structured data.
+This work enables conscientious decisions on how to protect worker health best and predict future exposures.

 Here’s a Sneak Peek of What’s Inside:

 - Identifying IH/OEHS roles as they apply to the collection, use, and management of big data